 The Grignard reaction is characteristically used for the formation of carbon-carbon bonds.
 It consists of the reaction between a Grignard reagent (organomagnesium halide) and a wide range of compounds such as aldehydes, ketones, alkyl halides, and esters.

 Suzuki coupling is a metal catalyzed (often Pd or Pt) reaction between an organohalide and a boronic acid or ester.
 This chemistry is often used to synthesize poly-olefins, styrenes, and usually substituted biphenyls.

 Hydrogenation is defined as the chemical reaction that takes place between hydrogen and another element, often using a catalyst such as platinum or palladium.
 It is generally used in the conversion of unsaturated compounds to saturated derivatives.

-JAYHAWK specializes in developing and manufacturing a range of custom chemicals for customers using an array of various chemistries and technologies.
-JAYHAWK’s services team is always available to provide assistance to customers evaluating their make-or-buy options.
+CABB specializes in developing and manufacturing a range of custom chemicals for customers using an array of various chemistries and technologies.
+CABB’s services team is always available to provide assistance to customers evaluating their make-or-buy options.

-For more information about JAYHAWK’s range of custom chemicals, customers can contact the company.
+For more information about CABB’s range of custom chemicals, customers can contact the company.

 This information has been sourced, reviewed and adapted from materials provided by CABB Group GmbH.